ongr-io/SettingsBundle/Resources/doc/common_settings.rst

 What happens in background?
 Actual service will be replaced with proxy service using service factory.
 Factory service gets actual service as parameter and on demand injects tagged settings.

-    ``ongr-admin`` tries to guess setter name by transforming setting name to camel case.
+   Note: ``ongr-admin`` tries to guess setter name by transforming setting name to camel case.
 If you want to specify custom setter name, add tag attribute `method`.

 Getting Setting in Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can easily access setting value in any template using `admin_setting` function.
+You can easily access setting value in any template using ``admin_setting`` function.
 Example:

 .. code-block:: html